anilkumar1392/EssentialApp/Main Module_Reference_ material/Lectrure_10/Main_module_lecture_10.md

 ## From Design Patterns to Universal Abstractions Using the Combine Framework

+why? would we do that.

+Thier is nothing wrong with design pattern.
+Some design pattern are equivalent to universal abstractions.

 Combine framwork.

 Build in Operator handleEvents method is just to inject side effects so can be used when injecting side-effects.
 You don't need to develop, test and maintain.